aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_cmdline.rst

 For a more detailed list of properties, you can use ``verdi process show``, but to address any specific process, you need an identifier for it.
 An identifier for any entity in AiiDA comes in three different forms:

- * PK
- * UUID
- * LABEL
+ * "Primary Key" (PK): An integer, e.g. ``723``, that identifies your entity within your database (automatically assigned)
+ * `Universally Unique Identifier <https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)>`_ (UUID): A string, e.g. ``ce81c420-7751-48f6-af8e-eb7c6a30cec3`` that identifies your entity globally (automatically assigned)
+ * Label: A string, e.g. ``test_process`` that allows you to assign a human readable label

-The first one, the PK or primary key, you have already seen.
-These are the integers in the first column of the output printed by ``verdi process list``.
+The first one, the PK or primary key, you have already seen in the first column of the output printed by ``verdi process list``.
-The PK is a unique identifier for any entity, but only for that *entity type* and *within your database*.
 That is why, in addition to their PK, all AiiDA entities also have a UUID (Universal Unique Identifier), which as the name suggests, should be unique, `even across databases`, and will never change.
-That is to say, if you share some of your data with somebody else, the UUIDs will remain identical, unlike the PKs which will most likely change.
+That is to say, if you share some of your data with somebody else, the UUIDs will remain identical, unlike the PKs, which will most likely change.

 .. note::

     Any ``verdi`` parameter that expects an identifier will accept either a PK, a UUID or a label, although, not all entities will have a label, as it is an optional field.
     For a UUID you can even specify only a part of it, as long as it starts at the beginning and the partial can be uniquely resolved.
+    You may be wondering why AiiDA doesn't rely just on UUIDs.
+    Besides the historical fact that PKs came first, UUIDs need to encode more information in order to be universally unique.
+    While we recommend using UUIDs wherever they feel comfortable, PKs are shorter and can be easier to work with.
     For more information on identifiers in ``verdi`` and AiiDA in general, refer to the `documentation online <https://aiida-core.readthedocs.io/en/latest/verdi/verdi_user_guide.html#cli-identifiers>`_.

 Let's now consider the process with the UUID ``ce81c420-7751-48f6-af8e-eb7c6a30cec3``.